dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 ### Week Six:

 *Readings*
-- Jenkins, H. (2006).
-Experts from 'Matt Hills interviews Henry Jenkins' in Fans, bloggers, and gamers: exploring participatory culture.
+- Jenkins, Henry.
+2006.
+“Excerpts from Matt Hills Interviews Henry Jenkins.”
+In *Fans, Bloggers, and Gamers: Exploring Participatory Culture.* New York University Press. http://hdl.handle.net/2027/heb.08235.
 - Turner, Christopher Lindsay.
 2011.
-"Making Native Space: Cultural Politics, Historical Narrative, and Community Curation at the National Museum of the American Indian."
-Practicing Anthropology 33 (2): 40–44.
+"Making Native Space: Cultural Politics, Historical Narrative, and Community Curation at the National Museum of the American Indian." *Practicing Anthropology* 33 (2): 40–44.

-As you start working on your annotated bibliography, think about the ways you can contetxualize your research interests to any of the text discussed so far.
+As you start working on your annotated bibliography, think about the ways you can contetxualize your research interests to any of the texts discussed so far.
 Keep in mind that your annotated bibliography is a starting point for your final paper.
 For this week's discussion post, how has your perception of visual media and creative spaces shifted, if at all?
 How has the definition of fan and fan spaces changed, if at all?

 ### Week Seven (Assignment 2):